peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

+## Dec.
+8, 2023

+Presented PathWorks draft to senior management and incorporated feedback for refinement.

+Concluded review of AI Meeting Note Taker & Real-time AI Transcription interview, extracting key insights for PathWorks development.

+Developed a dedicated Leadership webpage for the corporate website, enhancing brand transparency and trust.

+Established landing pages for tech products on the corporate website, optimizing user navigation and product exposure.

+Integrated contact information into the corporate website's information architecture, improving visitor engagement and communication.

+Held a progress review meeting with team member Tracy, ensuring alignment with project goals.

+Relocated "Snakemake on EKS" section to Infrastructure folder, enhancing content organization.

+Introduced navigation options at the conclusion of each page in Converge wiki, enhancing user experience and resource accessibility.

 ## Nov.
 22, 2023

 Build a prototype of a new PathWorks homepage